Septic systems can affect the health of our lakes

 See if Westchester County has a record of your septic pump-out

 If you are not sure when your home’s septic was last pumped, Westchester County posts septic pumpout dates, but they are sometimes a bit behind on their posting.
 Start by going to their mapping site: http://giswww.westchestergov.com/gismap/

 Type in your address, click the go button, and make sure it’s at the right address.
 Then x to close the blue and grey box.

 On the bottom of the right side of the screen, click on “Show Additional Data on Map”.
 That should bring a menu in the right hand side.
 Click on the check next to environmental features to turn those off, then click on the plus next to environmental features.
 Scroll down to find Septic Pump Out 2011, 2012, etc. Click on the boxes next to those to have them show up on the map.
 These symbols should show up on the parcels.
 If your property doesn’t have one, the county has no record of you having pumped during those years.

-If you do have a septic pump out symbol, then click on the “identify” button on the top row under “Mapping Westchester County” and then click on the brown septic tank icon on your property.
+If you do have a septic pump out symbol, then click on the “identify” button on the top row under “Mapping Westchester County” and then click on the colored septic tank icon on your property.
 A pop-up square should show the service date of the pumping at that address.